bbroens/VacaturesApi/README.md

 ## Vertical Slice Architecture

-Because this is a minimalistic application, the architecture is not very complex.

-I have taken into account the following requirements:
+The architecture is designed to be simple and easy to understand, based on following requirements:

 * The API should be **fast and lightweight**;
 * The API should be **easy to adapt and extend**;
 * The solution should follow **modern best practices**;

-Because of the above, it makes sense to follow a **Vertical Slice Architecture** pattern.
+Because of the above, it makes sense to implement a **Vertical Slice Architecture**.
-This way we can iterate fast, focus on features and expand the domain with minimal refactoring.
+.This way we can iterate fast, focus on features and expand the domain with minimal jumps across layers.
+All while still keeping responsibilities neatly separated.

-This flavor of the VSA pattern has  features in self-contained folders, with each feature having their own **command/query, validator, handler and http endpoint**.
+My VSA architecture has features in self-contained folders, with each feature having their own **command/query, validator, handler andhttp endpoint**.

-The solution implements a basic **CQRS** pattern using MediatR, where a feature can send a command (mutating data) or a query (just fetching data).
+The solution implements a basic **CQRS** pattern using MediatR, where a feature can pass a command (mutating data) or a query (just fetching data).
+The handlers are responsible for the actual logic, while the endpoint controllers are kept thin.

 Requests are validated using **FluentValidation** and endpoint results are rate limited and **paginated** and use **response cache** where multiple can be fetched.

-The management endpoints are protected by role-based **Identity auth** using **JWT tokens**.
+The management (admin) endpoints are protected by role-based **Identity auth** using **JWT tokens**.
 To register API users and login, separate endpoints are provided.

-If you prefer, you could move the domain, data and infrastructure into separate layers/projects.
-The solution can be shaped into Onion/clean architecture.
+If you prefer, the solution can be shaped into Onion/clean architecture.

 For an additional read on Vertical Slice Architecture, [check this post](https://www.jimmybogard.com/vertical-slice-architecture/) or [this article with another example](https://code-maze.com/vertical-slice-architecture-aspnet-core/).

 ## Packages and middleware